 Diagnosing food allergies can be as complicated as the medical condition itself.
 Symptoms of food allergy can vary from person to person, and a single individual may not always experience the same symptoms during every reaction.
-Food allergic reactions can affect the skin, respiratory tract, gastrointestinal tract, and/or cardiovascular system, and people develop food allergies at various ages.
+Food allergic reactions can affect the skin, respiratory tract, gastrointestinal tract, and/or cardiovascular system, and people may develop food allergies at different ages.

-The blood tests, which are less sensitive than skin prick tests, measure the amount of IgE antibody to the specific food(s) being tested.
+Blood tests, which are less sensitive than skin prick tests, measure the amount of IgE antibody to the specific food(s) being tested.
 Results are typically available in about one to two weeks and are reported as a numerical value.

 Your allergist will interpret these results and use them to aid in a diagnosis.
 While both of these diagnostic tools can signal a food allergy, neither is conclusive.
 A positive test result to a specific food does not always indicate that a patient will react to that food when it’s eaten.
 A negative test is more helpful to rule out a food allergy.
 Neither test, by its level of IgE antibodies or the size of the wheal, necessarily predicts the severity of a food allergic reaction.

-Oral food challenges also may be performed to determine if a patient has outgrown a food allergy.
+Oral food challenges may also be performed to determine if a patient has outgrown a food allergy.

 Allergists are specially trained to help you take control of your allergies and asthma, so you can live the life you want.
 Find an allergist to help you diagnose your food allergies.